-Based on the environmental and nutritional analyses conducted across the productive continuum of market gardening in southern Benin, which we consider representative of the southern Benin market vegetables production sector, we were able to determine that significant differences existed among the types of production.
-The larger environmental impacts were associated with Organic production, driven by high inputs and low yields, while no statistically significant differences on nutritional quality could be demonstrated across types of production.
-Environmental impacts are dominated by direct emissions from fertilisation (associated with over-fertilisation) and by fuel consumption for water pumping.
+Based on the environmental and nutritional analyses conducted across the productive continuum of market gardening in southern Benin, which we consider representative of the southern Benin market vegetables production sector, we were able to determine that significant differences existed amongst production types.
+The larger environmental impacts were associated with Organic production, driven by high inputs and low yields, whilst no statistically significant differences on nutritional quality could be demonstrated across production types.
+Environmental impacts are dominated by direct emissions from fertilisation (associated with overfertilisation) and by fuel consumption for water pumping.
 In general, impacts are within the same orders of magnitude of comparable values from other African and global systems, within the limits imposed by pedoclimatic conditions.
-Nutritional scores are dominated by high levels of β -Carotene and polyphenols, while contents of toxic trace elements remain below recommended limits.
+Nutritional scores are dominated by high levels of β-carotene and polyphenols, whilst contents of toxic trace elements remain below recommended limits.

-Overall improvement of these systems would be achieved by a more technically coherent fertilising strategy, because over-fertilisation is prevalent (by means of poorly understood organic amendments and fertilisers) while yields are not higher than the mean yields for Africa.
-In the African context, it has been suggested that technical efficiency increases with farm size (e.g. Srinivasulu et al. 2015), but other strategies for smallholders have been as well proposed to promote yield increase, such as conservation agriculture (e.g. Thierfelder et al. 2013) and more effective fertilisers (e.g. designed, enriched) and fertilising strategies (e.g. dosage, combinations, timing, application technology) (e.g. Bindraban et al. 2015).
+Overall improvement of these systems would be achieved by a more technically coherent fertilising strategy, because over-fertilisation is prevalent (by means of poorly understood organic amendments and fertilisers) whilst yields are not higher than the mean yields for Africa.
+In the African context, it has been suggested that technical efficiency increases with farm size (e.g. Srinivasulu et al. 2015), but other strategies for smallholders have been as well proposed to promote yield increase, such as conservation agriculture (e.g. Thierfelder et al. 2013), more effective fertilisers (e.g. designed, enriched) and fertilising strategies (e.g. dosage, combinations, timing, application technology) (e.g. Bindraban et al. 2015).
+In any case, smallholders have been shown to provide greater nutritional diversity than larger, often monocrop systems, and are highly relevant food production systems in the Sub-Saharan African context (Herrero et al. 2017).